kansiris/reactjs-interview-questions/README.md

     If the component needs *state or lifecycle methods* then use class component otherwise use function component.
     *However, from React 16.8 with the addition of Hooks, you could use state , lifecycle  methods and other features that were only available in class component right in your function component.*
+    *So, it is always recommended to use Function components, unless you need a React functionality whose Function component equivalent is not present yet, like Error Boundaries *

    **[⬆ Back to Top](#table-of-contents)**